khmuhtadin/n8n-template/readme.md

 Each workflow is designed to be easy to import, modify, and run in your own n8n instance.

+## ⚠️ Important Notice:
+These templates are provided for educational and personal use only.
+They are NOT FOR SALE and should not be used for commercial purposes without proper attribution.

 ## 🛠 Requirements

 - A running instance of n8n (self-hosted or cloud)